offsoc/ReplaceHexPatcher/docs/additional_info_EN.md

 But it was not without drawbacks.
 And here they are:
 - `.ps1` scripts cannot be run with a double click, unlike Unix Shell scripts on Unix systems and unlike `.cmd` or `.bat` or `.vbs` files in Windows.
 You will have to write a wrapper script `.cmd` to run `.ps1` if you need to run by double click.
 - The typing is fictitious - the interpreter does not check the correspondence of the variable to the specified type anywhere.
 It looks like typing is used only in the IDE for auto add-ons.
-- When working in a Powershell window/terminal running as an Administrator, relative paths may suddenly become relative to the System32 folder
+- When working in a Powershell window/terminal, relative paths are considered relative to the path that was originally when you started Powershell, and if you navigate to another folder using the command `cd C:\path\to\file` and then you will execute some script or commands in the Powershell window using relative file paths, then they will not regarding the current directory
+  - When simply launching Powershell from the search bar at the bottom left (next to the Start button), the initial path is the path to the user's folder, that is, what is in the environment variable `%USERPROFILE%`
+  - When running Powershell from the search bar at the bottom left (next to the Start button) as an Administrator, the initial path is the path to the folder `C:\Windows\system32`
   - When testing wrappers like "data in template", I repeatedly ran the file [Parser.ps1](../wrappers/data%20in%20template/Parser.ps1), passing it test txt files that I created in the same folder.
 Sometimes I started Powershell as an administrator, went to the "data in template" folder with the command `cd "....../data in template"`, and then, as usual, executed the command `.\Parser.ps1 '.\template test.txt'`
   - But I was getting an error with the text `\ReplaceHexPatcher\wrappers\data in template\Parser.ps1 : Exception when calling "ReadAllText" with "1" arguments: "File 'C:\Windows\system32\template test.txt' not found."`
   - Although when executing the same commands in Powershell running NOT as an Administrator, everything is fine performed normally